-The Company was incorporated on February 4, 2016 as 9617337 Canada Limited under the laws of the Canada Business Corporations Act as part of the transaction (the "Transaction") between kneat.com, inc. ("kneat.com"), Kneat Solutions Limited and the Company, which was completed on June 27, 2016.
+The Company was incorporated on February 4, 2016 as 9617337 Canada Limited under the laws of the Canada Business Corporations Act as part of the transaction (the "Transaction") between kneat.com, inc. ("kneat.com"), Kneat Solutions Limited and the Company.
 Fortune Bay began trading on the TSX Venture Exchange ("TSX-V") as a new public company on July 4, 2016 under the symbol FOR.
-As at December 31, 2017, the Company's principal activity is the acquisition, exploration and development of mineral interests.
+As at June 30, 2018, the Company's principal activity is the acquisition, exploration and development of mineral interests.
 To date, the Company has not generated any revenues from operations and is considered to be in the exploration stage.

-On June 27, 2016, Spinco completed a transaction with kneat.com and Kneat Solutions Limited, pursuant to which kneat.com's resource properties and other net assets were spun-out to Spinco by way of a court-approved plan of arrangement in Ontario (the "Arrangement").
+On June 27, 2016, the Company completed the Transaction with kneat.com and Kneat Solutions Limited, pursuant to which kneat.com's resource properties and other net assets were spun-out to the Company by way of a court-approved plan of arrangement in Ontario (the "Arrangement").